-Roles and responsibilities
+7. Roles and responsibilities

 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers in the school and is consistent with the procedures of the Nottinghamshire Safeguarding Children Partnership.
+This policy applies to all staff, volunteers in the school and is consistent with the procedures of the local Safeguarding Children Partnerships.
 Our policy and procedures also apply to extended school and off-site activities.
+We work with a number of Local Authorities and as such will work collaboratively with those involved with individual pupils.

-All staff
+7.1 All staff

-All staff are required to read and understand part 1 of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (2023), and review this guidance at least annually.
+All staff are required to read and understand part 1 of the most recent Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
 The DSL quality assure all staff and make sure they have a good understanding of the guidance via regular staff inputs